> Folk Music > Songs > Bonnie Udny

 A song that sings the praises of Udny (5 miles east of Oldmeldrum) and her ‘rovin blades’ who ‘tak great pleasure in a-courtin fair maids.’
 Greig has a number of versions with various spellings of the town indicative of local pronunciation.
 He comments that the song is constantly being asked for in the columns of papers which encourage the hunt for old songs.
 But the song does not originate in Aberdeenshire: Logan's Pedlar's Pack has the related song Bonnie Paisley; the Sam Henry collection has Bonnie Portrush and Greig mentions other versions with Portmore, Kilkenny, Ury and Yarmouth, and links the song back to a song Over Hills and High Mountains dating from the late 17th century in Chapell's Old English Popular Music.

 Lizzie Higgins sang Bonny Udny on her 1968 album of Scots songs and ballads Princess of the Thistle.
 Another recording, made by Ailie Munro in Aberdeen in 1970, was included in 2006 on her Musical Traditions anthology In Memory of Lizzie Higgins.
-Peter Hall commented in the first album's sleeve notes:
+Peter Hall noted on the first album:

 John MacDonald sang Bonnie Udny in November 1974 to Tony Engle and Tony Russell in his caravan at Pitgaveny, Elgin, Morayshire.
 This recording was included in the following year on his Topic album of Scots ballads, bothy songs and melodeon tunes, The Singing Molecatcher of Morayshire.
-Hamish Henderson commented in the album's sleeve notes:
+Hamish Henderson noted:

 Gavin Greig deals at some length with this song in No. XXXII of his Buchan observer articles (Folk-Song of the North-East).
 He draws attention to a wide ramification of interlinking songs, starting with Peter Buchan's Portmore and taking in The Boys of Kilkenny, Bristol City and Yarmouth Is a Pretty Town.
 He also mentions a charming version from Renfrewshire—very close to John's, textwise— called Bonnie Paisley.